 Steel Deck Submittal Package.
-Package consisting of, but not limited to, steel deck profiles with section properties, bill of materials, layout/placement drawings over support framing, and steel deck attachment patterns derived from information provided by the building designer.
+Package consisting of, but not limited to, steel deck profiles with section properties, bill of materials, layout/placement documents (i.e., drawing or 3D digital model) over support framing, and steel deck attachment patterns derived from information provided by the building designer.